cyxigo/wi/README.md

 xmake
 ```

 For max speed and performance, it is better to use **GNU99** compatible compiler, since Wi uses many **GNU** extensions for performance tweaks.
-Wi has zero dependencies but it would be nice to have `readline` library if you're building Wi on Linux (Wi uses it for better REPL).
+Wi has zero dependencies but it would be nice to have the `readline` library if you're building Wi on Linux (Wi uses it for better REPL).

 This produces Wi shared library + Wi executable.